emsameen/openai/prompt.md

-Improve the quality of the requirements, and provide the result in the same data format (Sphinx-Needs)
+Define feature scenarios using Cucumber and Gherkin and create C++ tests for each case
+        using the GoogleTest Framework for the following requirements:

 .. sys_req:: Brake Light Control Based on Acceleration
    :id: SYSRQ_EXAMPLE_1
    :status: Accepted
    :tags: example, sys_req, valid